 The Work with Purpose initiative exists to help the church come to an integrated, kingdom vision of work, vocation, and economics.
 We serve pastors, students, workers, lay leaders and congregants alike as they come to see work through eyes of faith.

 WWP brings a broad slate of speakers to lunch presentations/discussions, public lectures, forums, seminars, and conferences.
 Watch our events calendar for what’s coming up next.

-The 100,000 Hours Colloquy student reading group brings motivated seminary students into lively conversation with business and economics students from Bethel University’s MBA program.
+The 100,000 Hours Colloquy student reading group brings motivated seminary students into lively and in depth conversation with one another around key concepts of faith, work, and economics.
+The group hosted in St. Paul also invites students from Bethel University’s MBA program to join the conversation.
 Interested students can register online.

 The Faculty Idea Grant program invites Bethel Seminary professors to develop classroom learning opportunities, ranging from class assignments to entire teaching units.
 These bring work, vocation, and economics into dialogue with the classical theological disciplines and contemporary leadership theory.
 Interested faculty are encouraged to learn more and apply.